-2) Hereditary Hair Loss
+Hereditary Hair Loss

 - Devon Rex

-Ringworm is not a worm, but an itchy fungal infection that thrives in hair follicles and feeds on dead cells.
-As the fungus occupies a cat’s hair shafts, the shaft breaks at skin level, resulting in bald patches.
+Ringworm is an itchy fungal infection that thrives in hair follicles and feeds on dead cells.
+As the fungus occupies a cat’s hair shafts, the shafts break at skin level, resulting in bald patches.

-Ringworm typically causes itchy, round patches, typically on the top of a cat’s head.

-Ringworm is diagnosed using a wood lamp, which can be passed over the affected area to illuminate it and detect signs of infection.
+Ringworm causes itchy, round patches, typically on the top of a cat’s head.
+It’s diagnosed using a wood lamp, which can be passed over the affected area to illuminate and detect infection signs.

-Signs and symptoms of ear mites in cats include:
+Signs of ear mites include:

 - Continuous scratching